Til7701/nonel/README.md

 To build this goal, run one of the following.
 Note that the differences are the second profile selected via -P and you can usually only build for the platform you are currently on:

-`mvn -P jpackage -P linux-deb clean compile javafx:jlink jpackage:jpackage`
+`mvn -P linux-deb clean compile javafx:jlink jpackage:jpackage`

-`mvn -P jpackage -P windows-exe clean compile javafx:jlink jpackage:jpackage`
+`mvn -P windows-exe clean compile javafx:jlink jpackage:jpackage`

-`mvn -P jpackage -P app-image clean compile javafx:jlink jpackage:jpackage`
+`mvn -P app-image clean compile javafx:jlink jpackage:jpackage`

-## Building a fat jar
+## Building a fat jar (removed)

 Alternatively this project can be built into a fat jar to be executed with a jre which is provided by the end user.
 To use this option you have to replace the `pom.xml` with the `pom-fat-jar-xml`.

-To build this goal, run: `mvn -P fat-jar clean install package`
+To build this goal, run: `mvn -P fat-jar clean install package` (removed)

 ## Building with GraalVM (NOT WORKING, removed from workflow)